-Russia criticises US as final nuclear warhead treaty set to expire
+Last Russia-US treaty on nuclear arms control set to expire

-Experts have warned that the expiry of the US-Russia New START treaty could spark a fresh nuclear arms race.
+UN expresses concern over ‘grave moment for international peace and security’, urges Russia and US to enter talks.

-Russia says it is “no longer bound” by limits on the number of nuclear warheads it can deploy, as the last remaining nuclear arms control treaty with the United States is set to expire.
+Russia has declared it is no longer bound by limits on the number of nuclear warheads it can deploy, as the last remaining arms control treaty with the United States nears expiry and threatens to dismantle the final constraints on the world’s two largest atomic arsenals.

-The New START treaty, which was signed in 2010, will expire on Thursday.
-Russia said that the US had not responded to President Vladimir Putin’s proposal to keep observing the missile and warhead limits in the treaty for another 12 months.
+The comments on Wednesday came as the United Nations called the expiry of the New START treaty a “grave moment for international peace and security”.

 Recommended Storieslist of 3 items